-It’s another fresh pasta joint you can – ahem – Bancone being great; and we’re not the only one’s who think that either.
-Michelin awarded the original Charing Cross site a Bib Gourmand last last year, and would probably have give their Soho younger sister one too except, well, it wasn’t open yet.
+It’s another fresh pasta joint you can – ahem – Bancone being great; and we’re not the only ones who think that, either.
+Michelin awarded the original site a Bib Gourmand last year, and would probably have given their Soho sibling one too except, well, it wasn’t open yet.
 The pasta’s made in-house at both sites each day: bucatini; ditalini, silk handkerchief…ini; before being topped with everything from walnut butter & confit egg yolk, to lobster with semi-dried tomato, garlic & chilli.
 It’s delicious, but it isn’t going to break the bank either.
 And – as if that’s all not exciting enough – you can also book, all week, every week, like the good old days.
+READ MORE

 Address: Charing Cross: 39 William IV St, Charing Cross, London, WC2N 4DD; Soho: 8-10 Lower James Street, Soho, W1F 9EL | Opening: Mon-Sat, 12-11pm; Sun, 1-10pm | For more information or to book, visit their website here.